rockscript/rockscript/rockscript/src/main/resources/webfiles/docs/language.md

 ```
 variableName.propertyName(arg0, arg1)['field'].anotherPropertyName;
 ```
-Note that for function/activity invocations, any number of args is allowed.
+Note that for service function invocations, any number of args is allowed.

 #### Literal expressions